JaimeStill/distributed-design/notes.md

 * The [Gateway API](./services/common/Distributed.Core/Gateway/) enables the registration of an `HttpClient`-based service for accessing a sub-set of interactions available on its corresponding service.

-* The [Sync API](./services/common/Distributed.Core/Sync/) enables SignalR-based services that define data synchronization endpoints that broadcast messages whenenver associated events occur.
+* The [Events API](./services/common/Distributed.Core/Services/Events) enables SignalR-based services that define data synchronization endpoints that broadcast messages whenenver associated events occur.
 For instance, notification of whenever an entity is modified.
-It is the primary facilitator of the **Events** infrastructure outlined below.

 ## Configuration - Options Pattern